1999 World Snooker Championship: Final

-Stephen Hendry (pictured in 2011) defeated Mark Williams 1811 to claim his seventh World Championship.
-He became the most successful player in the modern era, superseding the six titles won by both Ray Reardon and Steve Davis.
+Stephen Hendry (pictured in 2011) defeated Mark Williams 18–11 to claim a seventh world title, a modern-era record, superseding the six titles won by both Ray Reardon and Steve Davis.

 The final was played as the best of 35 frames, held over four sessions, on 2 and 3 May, between Williams and Hendry.
-Williams had won the three major finals the two had contested before, including the 1998 Masters on a on the decing frame.
+Hendry was playing in his eighth world final, having previously won six titles and been runner-up once, while Williams contested the final of the event for the first time.
+Williams had won the three major finals the two had contested before, including the 1998 Masters on a in the deciding frame.
 "Mark [Williams] has become something of an annoyance to me as I have such a poor record against him.
 I have also been watching him here and he has been awesome," Hendry said ahead of the match.
-In their way to the final of the World Championship, both players had had to win 53 frames, with Hendry losing 33 and Williams conceding 30.
+On their way to the final of the World Championship, Hendry had lost 33 frames and Williams 30.
 Referee Colin Brinded officiated the match.

-Hendry took the first four frames of the final, with breaks of 62, 98 and 77.
-Williams won the fifth, but another half-century gave Hendry a 51 lead.
-Williams halved the deficit by securing the last two frames of the first session, with a break of 86 in the last.
-At the resumption, breaks of 77 and 76 allowed Hendry to restore a four-frame lead at 73.
+Hendry took the first four frames, making breaks of 62, 98 and 77.
+Williams won the fifth frame, but another half-century gave Hendry a 5–1 lead.
+Williams won the last two frames of the session, making a break of 86 in the last, to leave Hendry 5–3 ahead.
+In the second session, Hendry made breaks of 77 and 76 as he restored a four-frame lead at 7–3.
 The following two frames were shared, with Hendry compiling a 132 break.
-Williams then won frames 13 and 14, but the first day of play concluded with Hendry winning two on the trot, with a final break of 92.
+Williams won frames 13 and 14, but Hendry took the last two frames of the session, making a break of 92 to lead 10–6 overnight.